segdeha/pdxcodeguild/1. Python/function-calling.md

     argument value --+- function --> return value argument value -/

-Python gives us a function called `max`.
+For example, Python gives us a function called `max`.
 It returns the bigger of the two input arguments.

 To use a function, you **call** it: